 Montana Alcohol Server Seller Course

-Earn your required certified Montana Alcohol Server Seller Course easily today.
-Our Serving Alcohol Montana Alcohol Server Seller Course is required before selling or serving alcohol in the state of Montana.
-This Montana alcohol certificate is also known as Montana alcohol license or Montana Server/Seller Permit.
+This Montana Alcohol Server Seller Course is approved by the state of Montana and required before selling or serving alcohol.
 The law requires all licensees ensure any employee who serves or sells alcohol, their immediate supervisor and the license, to obtain training from a state alcohol approved program (16-4-1005 MCA) by Montana Alcohol Beverage Control Division from recommended alcohol certification provider Serving Alcohol.
+This Montana alcohol certificate is also known as Montana bartender license or Montana Server/Seller Permit.